Rachel Eggleton Counselling

 Other areas of counselling I deal with

 My rates are £45 per session for individual clients and £50 per session for couples.
+I do offer concessions based on individual clients' circumstances.

 Each counselling session lasts one hour.